shivan-s/shivan.xyz/content/posts/life/lollipop-of-mediocrity/index.md

 author = "Shivan Sivakumaran"
-title = "'When You Lick the Lollipop of Mediocrity You Suck It Forever'" date = "2021-25-10" description = "A memory from my high school days." categories = ["Life"] tags = ["school", "pressure", "perfectionism"] draft = false showToc = true showPowerBy = false
+title = "'When You Lick the Lollipop of Mediocrity You Suck It Forever'" date = "2021-25-10" summary = "A memory from my high school days." categories = ["Life"] tags = ["school", "pressure", "perfectionism"] draft = false
 +++

 End-of-year prize-giving evening was their last time.
 Final year students and teachers fill the Ian Colquhoun Memorial Hall for their last opportunity to say thanks and goodbye.